bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     **Figure 3: Simple Harmonic Oscillator (source: [3])**

-  Consider a mass (:math:`m`) suspended from a spring in Figure 3, where :math:`k` is the force constant of the spring and positive :math:`x` is the downward direction with :math:`x=0` set at the spring's equilibrium.
+  Consider a mass (:math:`m`) suspended from a spring in Figure 3, where :math:`k` is the force constant of the spring, and positive :math:`x` is the downward direction with :math:`x=0` set at the spring's equilibrium.
   Using Newton's second law (Equation 2), we get the following differential equation (where acceleration is the second time derivative of position):